patrickcapaldo/patrickcapaldo.github.io/_posts/2025-04-23-humans-and-our-tools.md

 ---

-What happens to the purpose of a human once they have made a tool that helps them with a particular task?
+What happens to the purpose of a human once they have made a tool that helps them do something?